AxonIQ/reference-guide/part-iv-advanced-tuning/advanced-customizations.md

 Lastly, the `routingKey` property is defined exactly as in the `@CommandHandler` annotation's specification to still allow developers to choose to provide a Routing Key when using the `JsonCommandHandler`.

-When writing custom logic to access properties of annotation that may be meta-annotated, be use to use the `AnnotationUtils#findAnnotationAttributes(AnnotatedElement, String)` method, or the `annotationAttributes` on the `MessageHandlingMember`.
-Using Java's annotation API will not consider meta-annotations.
+When writing custom logic to access properties of annotation that may be meta-annotated, be sure to use the `AnnotationUtils#findAnnotationAttributes(AnnotatedElement, String)` method, or the `annotationAttributes` on the `MessageHandlingMember`.
+Using Java's annotation API will not take meta-annotations into consideration.

 ## Customizing Message Handler behavior